ewafula/MetaClassifier/docs/MetaClassifier.md

   CONFIG_FILE           Input tab-delimited file specifying marker name, and its corresponding VSEARCH's
                         usearch_global function minimum query coverage (i.e. 0.8 for 80%) and minimun sequence
-                        identity (i.e. 0.95 for 95%) for each search marker (provide the file path if not in if the VSEARCH settings configuration is not in working directory)
+                        identity (i.e. 0.95 for 95%) for each search marker (provide the full file path of the VSEARCH settings configurations if is not in the working directory)

 optional arguments: